rishavkr206/CNS_Project/README.md

 - Python scripts for backend logic and network operations
 - Demonstrations of various CNS concepts (e.g., encryption/decryption, authentication)
 - Modular and extensible codebase
+- **Analysis section to compare traditional and proposed methods, with efficiency metrics**

 ## Tech Stack